 The scheme administrator can only nominate a beneficiary to receive flexi-access drawdown where there’s no surviving dependant or nominated beneficiary.
 If there’s a surviving dependant or nominated beneficiary, the scheme administrator wouldn't be able to pay flexi-access drawdown to anyone else; only lump sums could be paid.

-As the individual will be taking the discretion away from the scheme administrator, any benefits paid will normally be subject to IHT.
+As the individual will be taking the discretion away from the scheme administrator/trustee, any benefits paid will normally be subject to IHT.
 If the benefits are left to a spouse or civil partner these will be exempt from IHT.